probabl-ai/skore/sphinx/user_guide/automated_checks.rst

 :class:`~sklearn.linear_model.RidgeCV` for regression tasks.
 The baseline is trained on the same train data as the report's estimator and is evaluated on the same test set.

-The check first compares fit times: it triggers only when the report's ``fit_time_`` is at least **2x** the baseline's fit time and the absolute gap is at least 0.05 seconds (the floor avoids spurious results on very fast fits).
+The check first compares timings: it computes the report-to-baseline ratio for both fit time and predict time on the test set, and keeps the larger of the two.
+The slowness gate triggers only when that ratio is at least **2x** and the absolute gap on the winning dimension is at least **0.1 seconds** (the floor avoids spurious results from timing noise on very fast fits or predictions, e.g. on small datasets).

 Then, like :ref:`SKD009 <skd009-worse-than-baseline>`, each default predictive metric votes for the issue when the report is **not significantly better** than the baseline on